 Unified Manager has been tested with the following browsers; other browsers might work but have not been qualified.
+The list of supported browsers is listed below.

-- Mozilla Firefox ESR 60 - Google Chrome version 72 and 73
+- Mozilla Firefox ESR 60

+- Google Chrome version 68 and 69

+- Microsoft Internet Explorer 11